20 Kitchen Science Hacks That Actually Work

 Suzy Hazelwood by Pexels

-Berries can spoil pretty fast, but you can slow it down with a vinegar wash.
-All you need to do is mix one part vinegar with three parts water, then rinse your fruit with the mixture and dry them.
+Berries can spoil quickly, but you can slow it down with vinegar.
+All you need to do is mix one vinegar with three parts water, then rinse your fruit with the mixture and dry them.
 The vinegar kills the bacteria and mold spores, keeping your berries fresh longer.

 13. Use a Wooden Spoon to Stop Boiling Water From Overflowing